Gratuity Formula & Calculation

 Private Employees Receiving Gratuity as per Employment Contract

 For private sector employees receiving gratuity as per terms of employment (not covered under the Payment of Gratuity Act, 1972), the following formula can be used for calculating gratuity:

 Formula: Average salary ÷ 30 × 15 × Completed year of service.

 While calculating average salary, compute the average salary of last 10 months immediately preceding the month of retirement.
 Also, as discussed above, while calculating completed years of service, ignore the part of months.

 Any amount of gratuity received by Central and State Government Employees including Defence personnel is fully exempt from Income Tax.
-On the other hand, private sector employees enjoy a maximum life-time exemption of Rs.10 lakhs per annum or the actual amount received.
-If the gratuity is received from one or more employers, the maximum amount of exemption can still not exceed the maximum limit of Rs.
-10,00,000.
+On the other hand, private sector employees enjoy a maximum life-time exemption of Rs.20 lakhs or Rs.10 lakhs per annum or the actual amount received – as detailed above.

 Any gratuity received in excess of the aforesaid limits is taxable in the hands of the employee on due or receipt basis.
 The assessee can, however, claim relief under Section 89.

 Finally, any gratuity paid to an employee while he/she continues to remain in service is not exempt from tax, though the assessee can claim relief under Section 89.

 Gratuity Bill, 2017